shaikaymaan18-sketch/Shaik/docs/user/Architectures.md

 ## riscv64

-RISC-V/riscv64 is sparsely tested, but preliminary tests from developers have reported at least partial support on Milk-V's Fedora/riscv64 Linux distribution.
+RISC-V, aka riscv64, is sparsely tested, but preliminary tests from developers have reported at least partial support on Milk-V's Fedora/riscv64 Linux distribution.
 Performance, Vulkan support, compatibility, and build system caveats are largely unknown for the time being.

 ### Caveats